|

 - Multiple Unit

-- A set of coaches which is semi-permanently coupled (or a single railcar) and which has a driving cab at each end.
+- A set of coaches which is semi-permanently coupled (or a single railcar)

-It is called a multiple unit because it can work in multiple with other units of the same type with the whole train being controlled
+multiple with other units of the same type with the whole train being controlled by a driver

 - National Rail